SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 ```

 ### Unit testing
 In your unit test you might want to generate jwt tokens and have them validated.
-The new [java-security-test](/java-security-test) library provides it's own `JwtGenerator`.
-This can be embedded using the new
+The [java-security-test](/java-security-test) library provides it's own `JwtGenerator`.
+This can be embedded using the
 `SecurityTestRule`.
 See the following snippet as example:

 ```java